 Tourism and travel is a challenging and unique business.
-Within the course of a single hour you may help one client plan a road trip to the California Central Coast, then book a couple for a romantic escape to the archaeological sites of the Mundo Maya and end up creating a family adventure on New Zealand's North Island.
-No other business demands more accurate information about geography, culture and current events in distant places than the travel industry.
+Within the course of a single hour you may help one client plan a road trip to the California Central coast, and then book a couple for a romantic escape to the archaeological sites of the Mundo Maya and end up creating a family adventure on New Zealand's North Island.
+No other business demands more accurate information about geography, culture, and current events in distant places than the travel industry.
 Clients count on tourism professionals for up-to-date information that can make or break a vacation.

 Most travel and tourism industry professionals recognize that trade associations and organizations can provide valuable contacts, networking opportunities, and information.
 The following list identifies some of the organizations dedicated to helping tourism and leisure travel specialists excel.

 ATTA is an international association of travel agents, tour operators, destination managers, service providers, and other travel professionals dedicated to creating sustainable adventure tourism opportunities for the hiking, biking, climbing, jumping, and exploring subsets of travelers.